-Unit Study Supplement: Michigan State Facts, U.S. 26th State
+Unit Study Supplement: Michigan Facts, U.S. 26th State

 Did you know that the state of Michigan has over 64,000 inland lakes and ponds?
 Or did you know that the first European settlement in what is now Michigan was formed to create a base for Catholic mission work?
-In this state unit study, you’ll learn many interesting facts about Michigan’s history and geography, and you’ll even learn about some fun things for children to do in the state.
-Don’t forget to check out our state unit studies to learn the complete history of the formation of the United States of America as we know it today.
+In this state study, you’ll learn many interesting facts about Michigan’s history and geography, and you’ll even learn about some fun things for children to do in the state.
+Don’t forget to check out Time4Learning’s full series of United States unit study supplements to learn the complete history of the formation of the United States of America as we know it today.

 Michigan Fast Facts